George3310/George3310/README.md

 - 👋 Hi, I’m @George3310
-- 👀 I’m interested in ... busines
+- 👀 I’m interested in ... ficial freedom conversations.
 - 🌱 I’m currently trading  ... forex
 - 💞️ I’m looking to collaborate on ... coaching more. clients abdbn.w
 - 📫 How to reach me ...